syncfusion-content/wpf-docs/wpf/Classic/TreeView/Customizing-data-templates.md

 ---
 layout: post
-title: Customizing Data Templates
+title: Customizing Data Templates | Syncfusion
-description: Customizing Data Templates
+description: This section describes how to customize the syncfusion treeview(TreeViewAdv) control using the data templates.
 platform: wpf
 control: TreeViewAdv
 documentation: ug